mobilemind/OpenInlets/README.md

 __OpenInGoogleMaps__ Use this bookmarklet to automatically open the current web page in the Google Maps application on iOS.
 Handy when an app opens a Google Maps page in Mobile Safari, but you'd prefer that the Google Maps _app_ show the same info.
 Just select the bookmark, it does the rest-- no need to select, copy, switch apps & paste.
+If the current URL does NOT contain an address or location, the bookmarklet will trigger a Google Maps app search using the page title.

 __OpenIniOctocat__ Use this bookmarklet when viewing a Github repository URL in Mobile Safari to automatically open the same repository in the iOctocat iOS app.